-FY 2023 Ong oing
+FY 2023 Ongoi ng

 Personnel \$ - \$ - FTE Change(s): No

-M&O / Other 17,000,000 -
+M&O/Other 17,000,000 -

-Total Cost \$ 17,000,000 \$
+Total Cost \$ 17,000,000 \$ -

-For FY 2023, the city is planning to allocate \$29.0 million in one-time funds for affordable housing projects.
-Of this total, \$12.0 million is from allocated ARPA funds and \$17.0 million would be from other sources, such as housing project funds to be transferred from the Capital Fund, and a \$9.9 million proposed FY 2023 allocation from the General Fund.
-It also is possible other federal funds could be used.
+Of the city's \$29.0 million investment in affordable housing approved in the FY 2023 Adopted Budget, \$12.0 million is from ARPA funds (as described in the prior item, "ARPA - Affordable Housing Investments") and the \$17.0 million referenced in this item will be funded by non-APRA sources, such as funds transferred from the Capital Fund and \$9.9 million from the General Fund.
 ARPA funding has usage priority, where it is eligible to be used, since it must be allocated by the end of calendar year 2024 and fully spent by December 31, 2026.
-Given different funding sources and incentive options to create affordable housing, and different developers the city could partner with, a variety of projects are being evaluated.
-Projects may include creation of new housing, either city-sponsored or by participation through gap financing, or preservation of existing housing while maintaining affordable rent levels (i.e., below AMI).

 Housing projects that require construction typically take years to get from planning to design and then construction.
 Initiation of a project could expend some of these project funds, encumber others, and program the rest for future years until the project is completed.
 Some projects under consideration may not start until after FY 2023.
 Details of proposed projects will be brought to City Council for consideration and approval via the Interim Budget Change (IBC) process.

-The proposed budget includes funding for potential projects in these categories:
+Given different funding sources and incentive options to create affordable housing, and different developers the city could partner with, a variety of projects are being evaluated, such as:

-- \$12.0 million for two or three projects using ARPA funds that City Council allocated on May 25, 2022.
-Two areas where these funds could be deployed include gap financing for constructing new affordable units for households earning 60% of AMI, or construction of permanent supportive housing.
-(See "ARPA - Affordable Housing" for more details). - \$17.0 million for projects to construct, purchase, or preserve affordable housing.
-Another possible use could be construction of permanent supportive housing, such as what is being considered at Fire Station 5.
-Affordable housing construction projects would be on land owned or acquired by the city, preserve long-term affordability of naturally occurring affordable housing, and focused on households earning 60% of AMI and below.
-Proposed purchase or preservation projects would be focused on preserving the affordability of existing housing units.
-Many older multifamily units in Boise are renovated and upgraded when they change owners which leads to increased rents that force tenants to move out.
-City-sponsored preservation projects could be used to work with private landlords to fund needed investments in such properties and maintain rents at 80% of AMI so that these units remain affordable to people at this income level.
+- Affordable housing construction projects would be on land owned or acquired by the city and focused on households earning no more than 60% of AMI.
+Typically, the city would partner with a developer to build the units, as was done for the MODA Franklin project. - City-sponsored preservation projects will include the acquisition and/or rehabilitation of existing housing units.
+Many older multifamily units in Boise are renovated and upgraded when they change owners.
+This can lead to increased rents, which force tenants to move out.
+Preservation projects could include working with private landlords to fund needed investments in order to maintain rents that are affordable for households earning 80% of AMI (or less). - These funds could also be used to fund construction of permanent supportive housing, such as the development that is being considered adjacent to the new Fire Station 5.